Omerguleryuz/Omerguleryuz/README.md

 ## What I'm Learning

-- Improving my skills in OOP, SOLID, UniTask and Zenject
+- Improving my skills in OOP, SOLID, UniTask, Zenject and SQL

 ## How to Reach Me